maxdymko/maxdymko/README.md

 - Experienced in building Rental application like Airbnb [resortifi](https://resortifi.com)
 - Actively engaged in open-source research, customization, and contributions to enhance tools and frameworks.
 - Skilled in leveraging OpenAI, LLM and Prompt Engineering for Chatbot, Search Assistant, Copilot and Agent development.
-- 🚀 Now I am building app for visual design of workflows with AI agents, researching and integrating frameworks like [n8n](https://n8n.io/) and [FlowiseAI](https://flowiseai.com/)
+- 🚀 Now I am building an application for visual design of AI-based workflows by integrating frameworks like [n8n](https://n8n.io/)

 <!--
 <h3 align="center">Favorite Tech</h3>